sodadata/soda-core/soda/contracts/docs/README.md

 * [Verifying a contract in Python](02_verifying_a_contract_in_python/README.md):
   This is the most basic, common and versatile way to verify a contract.
 In fact, all other ways below are based on this Python library approach.
-To use our Soda Contracts Python library and API you have to know Python like setting up a Python virtual environment and Python library dependencies.
+To use our Soda Contracts Python library and API you need to have the ability to set up a Python virtual environment and Python library dependencies.
   Instructions are provided.

 * [Verifying a contract using docker (Roadmap)](03_verifying_a_contract_using_docker/README.md):